-Covid-19 testing numbers rising again in Hawke's Bay as colds sweep through
+Covid-19 testing numbers up in Hawke's Bay as colds sweep through

 Testing numbers are still a far cry from what took place under lockdown, with 1125 tests done in Hawke's Bay in the week beginning May 18 as part of its "asymptomatic testing programme" at the time.

-A Hawke's Bay DHB spokeswoman said the renewed increase in testing in recent weeks was reflective of more colds circulating in the region after a relaxation of social distancing under Level 1.
+A Hawke's Bay DHB spokeswoman said the renewed increase in testing in recent weeks was reflective of more colds circulating in the region after a relaxation of social distancing under level 1.

 "All the test results so far have been negative."